She2016/node-alouettes/README.md

 7. `knexfile.js` set the connection with the postgreSQL database.

 8. `package.json` contias all the dependencies which are used in this application.

+9. Migrations allow to define sets of schema changes so upgrading a database is a breeze for details [Migrations](https://knexjs.org/#Migrations).